↓

 Home

 This is a simplified approach, just to explain how it works.
-This part 2 is actually published before part 1.
-The principles and calculations are basically the same for a push pull stage as it is for an SE stage, … Continue reading →
+The principles and calculations are basically the same for a push pull stage as it is for an SE stage, so everything described in the Impedance matching of loudspeakers … Continue reading →

 Posted in technical | Tagged push-pull, transformer | 2 Replies